Beechworth Victoria

 Lake Pertobe

-For nature lovers, between June and September, Warrnambool is a popular whale-watching spot.
+Between June and September, Warrnambool is a reliable whale-watching spot.
 If you want a fix of cute, you have to meet the Maremmas that guard the penguin colony on Middle Island.

-There are lots of day trips you can do from Warrnambool.
+There are plenty of day trips you can do from Warrnambool.
 The Great Ocean Road and Twelve Apostles are less than an hour away.
-A must-do for foodies is the Artisan Gourmet Trail that starts at Timboon, about 40 minutes from Warrnambool.
+For foodies is the Artisan Gourmet Trail that starts at Timboon, about 40 minutes from Warrnambool.

 Where to stay in Warrnambool